nortikin/sverchok/docs/nodes/scene/frame_info_mk2.rst

 Functionality
 -------------

 Give the node grahp access to the frame information.
+Some transport controls have been added since these images were made.

 .. image:: https://cloud.githubusercontent.com/assets/6241382/4299390/e3793c12-3e35-11e4-86b7-094efda55b68.png